 All in One Breakfast Casserole – This is a great one because it can be made the night ahead.
 It’s also good because you can follow the recipe exactly or use whatever you happen to have in the fridge!
 It feeds our whole family and then some.

-Another one of my absolute favorite things to make for a crowd is Paula Deen’s French Toast Casserole.
+Another one of my absolute favourite things to make for a crowd is Paula Deen’s French Toast Casserole.
 I have to warn you though…it is amazing and not for those watching their waistlines!
 Seriously, delicious!
 It’s great for a brunch because you can make it the night before and just cook it up beforehand.
 I use baguette slices instead of french bread because it stretches a bit further that way.

 I also will sometimes make up a huge batch of pancakes or buttermilk waffles, tripling the recipe.
 Then I will freeze them by laying them flat on cookie sheets and once frozen, into freezer bags and back into the freezer.
 This way, they don’t stick together.
 Then I warm them in the oven and serve with brunch.